kiwiFaL/kiwifal.github.io/_pages/paulisms.md

 - **"Software is an Amazing Technology, Just Don't Use It for Anything Important"** - A tongue-in-cheek commentary on the inherent challenges and limitations of software in critical systems.

-- **"It's not about the prinicpal, it's about the money."** - Flip on the orginal saying, as this is what most poeple actually think.
+- **"It's not about the principle, it's about the money."** - Flip on the original saying, as this is what most people actually think.

 ## Context

 These sayings often come up in discussions about software development processes, certification activities, and team collaboration.
 They represent years of experience working with aviation software and certification standards.

 Feel free to adopt these Paulisms in your own work if they resonate with you!
-Be carefull some can cut deep.
+Be careful some can cut deep.